-To help meet outcome assessments for SACS accreditation and institutional effectiveness, the abbreviated version of the ETS Proficiency Profile will be administered in January and February 2017 in senior-level and capstone courses.
+To help meet outcome assessments for SACS accreditation and institutional effectiveness, the abbreviated version of the ETS Proficiency Profile will be administered in September 2017 in CSU 1000 courses.

 Professors are requested to bring or meet their classes and assist with administering the assessment in the Testing Center* during a regular class period.
 There will be no make-ups.
 The assessment will take about 50 minutes.